MIC-DKFZ/semantic_segmentation/config/Readme.md

         return metric_to_optimize               # return the metric which should be optimized
         #return metric_to_optimize, {"metric1":value,"metric2":value,...}    #if you want additional metrics to be logged return them
                                                                              # in dict format as a second arguments

-    #Optional if you want to save somethink (e.g. a confmat)
-    #If you dont want to save something you dont need this function
-    def save(self, path, name=None):            #called if the current epoch gives the best results and during testing ...
 ````

 After implementing the metric you have to set up the config of the metric.